centre-for-humanities-computing/chicago_corpus/data/corpus_description.md

 ## BIGRAM_ENTROPY
 ## WORD_ENTROPY
 Both word and bigram entropy was calculated by means of Mark Algee-Hewitt’s github for the Stanford Literary Lab pamphlet 17.
 The code was modified to also asses entropy on the word basis (while pamphlet 17 inly includes bigram-basis).
-Adopted from: https://github.com/nan-da/Entropy-for-Bigrams
+Adopted from [Algee-Hewitt's repository](https://github.com/nan-da/Entropy-for-Bigrams).

 Stopwords were not removed.
 Measures the “predictability”/amount of information of words or bigrams in the text.